joelbeckham/joelbeckham.com/content/post/2012-04-10-omniture-api-pulling-campaign-tracking-code-click-throughs-programatically.md

 &nbsp;

 Note that the _reportDescription_ object is created outside of this method and is passed in.
-I&#8217;ve both hardcoded some of the values and passed in others as arguments.
-I ended up adding in a few extra parameters that I didn&#8217;t have in the API Explorer example above: I added a search and split the results into pages (_top_ & _startWith_).
+I've both hardcoded some of the values and passed in others as arguments.
+I ended up adding in a few extra parameters that I didn't have in the API Explorer example above: I added a search and split the results into pages (_top_ & _startWith_).
 Note how the values and structure here are pretty close to what we had in the API Explorer.

 Here is the client I created to pull down the report and convert it to my own reporting format.
-I&#8217;ll break each section down below.
+I'll break each section down below.

 <pre class="lang:c# decode:true">public class SiteCatalystClient
 {